KmSasikumar/MovingObjectDetection/README.md

 | **Registration No** | **22BCE11638** |
 | **Email** | Kommamani012@gmail.com |

-> *This project was developed as part of a Computer Vision curriculum initiative.*
+> *This project was developed as part of a Computer Science.*